Maya Youssef

 Maya Youssef (born 1984) is a Syrian musician and composer based in the United Kingdom who plays the qanun.
-She has performed on the BBC Proms and WOMAD.
+She has performed at the BBC Proms and WOMAD.

 Personal life and education

 Maya Youssef was born in 1984 in Damascus, Syria, into a family of artists and writers.
 Her father is the writer and journalist Hassan M. Youssef, and her mother Rose Makhlouf is a translator.

 At the age of seven she started to study music at the Sulhi al-Wadi Institute of Music in Damascus.
 Encouraged by her mother, the nine-year-old Maya chose the violin as her main instrument, before switching to the qanun.

 At the age of 12, Youssef won the Best Musician Award in Syria's National Music Competition for Youth.
-She attended the High Institute of Music and Dramatic Arts in Damascus, studying for a Bachelor of Arts degree in music (where she specialized in studying the qanun); at the same time she worked towards obtaining a B.A. in English literature at the University of Damascus.
-Youssef was a founder member of the Syrian Female Oriental Band (SFOG) in 2003.
+She attended the Higher Institute of Music in Damascus, studying for a Bachelor of Arts degree in music and specializing on the qanun.
+At the same time she studied for a B.A. in English literature at the University of Damascus.
+Youssef was a founding member of the Syrian Female Oriental Band (SFOG) in 2003.
 She completed her degree in music in 2007 after studying with the Syrian composer and qanun player Salim Sarwa and Azerbaijani musician Elmira Akhundova.
-She was also given master classes by the Turkish qanun player Göksel Baktagir.
+She also attended master classes by the Turkish qanun player Göksel Baktagir.

 Youssef moved to Dubai in 2007 to focus on her solo career.
-In 2009 she was offered a post to teach the qanun and Arabic music at the Department of Music and Musicology, Sultan Qaboos University, Oman.
-She now lives in the UK, having moved to London in 2012 under the Arts Council England’s Exceptional Talent scheme.
+In 2009 she was offered a post to teach the qanun and Arabic music at the Department of Music and Musicology at Sultan Qaboos University, Oman.
+Later, she has been living in the UK, having moved to London in 2012 under the Arts Council England’s Exceptional Talent scheme.